 The Group's suppliers include distributors and contractors, which are widely distributed across the PRC and around the world.
 It remains our goal to optimise our supply chain and enhance its sustainability.
-We closely communicate with existing suppliers to ensure that they understand our expectations on quality management, occupational health and safety, as well as environmental standards, whilst actively collaborating with prospective suppliers that are capable of providing environmental-friendly products and services.
+We closely communicate with existing suppliers to ensure that they understand our expectations on quality management, occupational health and safety, as well as environmental standards, whilst actively collaborating with prospective suppliers that are capable of providing environmentally friendly products and services.

 Our supplier management process serves as a cornerstone that facilitates supplier engagement in an unbiased manner.
 When engaging prospective and retaining suppliers, we strictly follow the established selection and evaluation procedures.
-Different assessment methods including but not limited to site inspections and supplier audits shall be conducted to assess various aspects of suppliers' performance such as delivery efficiency, service quality and reliability, management system and procedural control.
+Different assessment methods including but not limited to site inspections and supplier audits shall be conducted to assess various aspects of suppliers' performance such as delivery efficiency, service quality and reliability, management systems and procedural controls.

-For the first time, the Group has, through commission of an independent sustainability consultant, developed a sustainable procurement policy.
-This policy, with the Group's existing list of approved suppliers and general approach to green procurement, amplifies our commitment to sustainable development and is a positive step towards fulfilling our responsibility to manage our overall impact on the environment, society, and local economy.
+The Group developed a Sustainable Procurement Policy (the "Sustainable Procurement Policy") which records the Group's existing list of approved suppliers and specifies its general approach to green procurement.
+It amplifies our commitment to sustainable development and is a positive step towards fulfilling our corporate responsibility to manage our overall impact on the environment, society, and local economy.

 With an aim to identify and manage ESG risks along our supply chain, we adopt a detailed assessment to review suppliers' environmental and social policies.
 Aspects such as environmental performance, occupational health and safety, human rights and ethics are considered within the assessment.
-In order to monitor their ESG performance, we require suppliers to draft a guideline regarding environmental and social commitment and review their achievement on an annual basis.
+In order to monitor their ESG performance, we require suppliers to draft a guideline regarding environmental and social commitment and review their achievements on an annual basis.
 For particular suppliers, we will help them formulate relevant policies and procedures to improve their environmental and social responsibilities in the long run.

-During the Reporting Period, the Group engaged with 59 suppliers, all of which have complied with the aforementioned requirements proposed by the Group.
-For more information regarding number of suppliers by geographical region, please refer to the subsection "Social KPIs" under the section "KPIs Summary".
+During the Reporting Period, the Group engaged with 31 suppliers, all of which have complied with the aforementioned requirements proposed by the Group.
+For more information regarding the number of suppliers by geographical region, please refer to the subsection "Social KPIs" under the section "KPIs Summary".

-In order to promote environmental-friendly products and services within our supply chain, we actively choose responsible suppliers that can help us enhance our green office practices.
-During the Reporting Period, China UIP purchased electronic appliances with energy-saving labels and green decorative accessories from relevant suppliers and subcontracted work to responsible computer software contractors.
-Moving forward, the Group will continuously explore applicable environmental-friendly products as well as services, whilst maintaining long-lasting connections with those responsible suppliers to incorporate sustainable considerations into our supply chain.
+In order to promote environmentally friendly products and services within our supply chain, we actively choose responsible suppliers that can help us enhance our green office practices.
+For instance, China UIP purchases electronic appliances with energy-saving labels and green decorative accessories from relevant suppliers and subcontracts work to responsible computer software contractors.
+Moving forward, the Group will continuously explore applicable environmentally friendly products as well as services, whilst maintaining long-lasting connections with these responsible suppliers in order to fully incorporate sustainable considerations into our supply chain.